-Insurers will generally only pay a proportion of recent earnings as benefits, which can be hard for people who are selfemployed or have fluctuating earnings.
+Insurers will generally only pay a proportion of recent earnings as benefits, which can be hard for people who are self-employed or have fluctuating earnings.
+It is essential for self-employed individuals to maintain clear financial records to ensure claims are processed smoothly.